 In the Company's Current Report on Form 8-K filed on August 9, 2022, the Company disclosed that it would file transition period financial statements for the registrant covering the period July 1, 2022, through August 3, 2022, due to the change in fiscal year of the registrant from December 31 to January 31.
 This quarterly report does not include transition period financial statements for the registrant as the registrant had only nominal statement of comprehensive loss activity during the transition period.
-The Company will file audited financial statements for the registrant for the period January 1, 2022, through August 3, 2022, in a future registration statement.
+The Company will file audited financial statements for the registrant for the registration statement.